urbanware-org/inhibit/README.md

 Now, to prevent the accidental execution of the `shutdown`, `poweroff`, `halt` and `reboot`, add the following lines either to `/etc/bashrc` (system wide) or `~/.bashrc` (current user, only).

-In the following example `inhibit.sh` is located in `/opt/inhibit`.
+In the following examples `inhibit.sh` is located in `/opt/inhibit`.

 ```bash
 # Prevent certain commands to shutdown the system in any way